NarenderReddyKonuganti/airbnb-ml-deploy-fastapi/README.md

 ## Implementation

-Objective is to create an API endpoint for "sentiment classification model", which aims to predict if a given text message is spam or ham.
+The goal here is to serve a dynamic price prediction model, which aims to predict the price based on input parameters like bedrooms, accommodates etc.,

+Objective is to create the API on the trained ML model.

 ## Contents